On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Quasi-polarized -modules

 (2) Consider $M$ as a separably quasi-polarized \dieu $\calO$-module (the Hilbert-Siegel analogue).
-Again using the similar proof of \cite[Lemma 2.6 (2)]{yu:reduction}, we conclude that the numbers $\dim_k (M/VM)^i$ are constant, therefore, $\dim_k (M/VM)^i=2em$ for all $i\in \Z/f\Z$. \end{proof}
+The same proof of (1) with $(\ , \,)$ and $M_1$ replaced by $\<\ ,\,\>$ and $M$, respectively, will prove the result. \end{proof}

-\begin{remark} According to Lemma~\ref{53}, if $\bfB$ is the matrix algebra, then any separably quasi-polarized \dieu $\calO_\bfB$-module satisfies the determinant condition.
-However, in the case where $\bfB$ is the division algebra, there are a few possibilities for $\dim_k (M/VM)^j$, so that the determinant condition would impose a further condition for separably quasi-polarized \dieu $\calO_\bfB$-modules. \end{remark}
+\begin{remark} According to Lemmas~\ref{52} and \ref{53}, if $\bfB$ is the matrix algebra, then any separably quasi-polarized \dieu $\calO_\bfB$-module satisfies the determinant condition.
+However, in the case where $\bfB$ is the division algebra, there are a few possibilities for the numbers $\dim_k (M/\sfV M)^j$.
+Therefore, the determinant condition would impose a further condition for separably quasi-polarized \dieu $\calO_\bfB$-modules. \end{remark}